Privacy Notice for Future Mole Valley Local Plan

 The Regulations require that, as part of preparing a Local Plan, MVDC needs to notify and invite representations from residents or other persons carrying on business within the district as well as from a range of specific and general consultation bodies that may have an interest in Future Mole Valley.
 The Act also requires MVDC to submit information relating to the representations made to MVDC on Future Mole Valley consultations onto the Secretary of State for Housing, Communities and Local Government for Local Plan examination.

-MVDC is obliged to undertake public consultation on Future Mole Valley in line with its adopted Statement of Community Involvement 2016.
+MVDC is obliged to undertake public consultation on Future Mole Valley in line with its Statement of Community Involvement.

-- Analyse the sources, content and demographics of consultation responses, in order to prepare consultation statements, summarise the responses and inform MVDC decision-making.
+- Analyse the sources, content and demographics of consultation responses, in order to prepare consultation statements, summarise the responses and inform MVDC decision-making, and;

 - Demonstrate evidence of MVDC holding consultation(s) on the Future Mole Valley Local Plan, including the contents and outcome of such consultations, to the planning inspector at Local Plan examination.